 In addition to this, we admit students based on these other factors:

-Intellectual ability: All candidates must be capable of keeping up with the requirements of the British Curriculum.
+All candidates must be capable of keeping up with the requirements of the British Curriculum.

 To be admitted to the BSB in Pre-nursery – Year 7, children can commence with little or no English Language; from Year 8 (age 12) upwards, it is important to be at least at beginner level of English language though support is available; from Year 12 upwards, students should be fluent or close to fluency.
-English is the language of communication at BSB and it is expected the levels of fluency will be sustained for all students and staff.
+English is the language of communication at BSB, and levels of fluency are expected to be sustained for all students and staff.

 Some candidates may not be admitted to the British School of Bucharest:

-Students or families (including family members, guardians, or visitors) who displayed in the past a disrespectful or aggressive (either physical or verbal) behaviour to other students, other students’ family members, guardians, visitors, school’s staff, school’s officers, or representatives, school’s contractors, or behaviour contrary to the one expected according to the registration file, parents’ handbook, school’s policies, rules and regulations, the law, or did not act in good faith in exercising or performance of their contractual, legal, statutory or other rights or obligations.
-Transition into the expectations of BSB could also be very difficult for families where children or family members, guardians or visitors are not used to an expectation of high levels of self-control and respect for those around them.
+- Students or families (including family members, guardians, or visitors) who in the past displayed disrespectful or aggressive (either physical or verbal) behaviour to other students, other students’ family members, guardians, visitors, school’s staff, school’s officers, or representatives, school’s contractors, or behaviour contrary to the one expected according to the registration file, parents’ handbook, school’s policies, rules and regulations, the law, or did not act in good faith in exercising or performance of their contractual, legal, statutory or other rights or obligations.
+Transitioning into the expectations of BSB could also be very difficult for families where children or family members, guardians or visitors are not used to an expectation of high levels of self-control and respect for those around them.

-Students with any evidence of significant previous misdemeanours especially those including drugs or alcohol will not be accepted.
+- Students with any evidence of significant previous misdemeanours, especially those including drugs or alcohol, will not be accepted.

-Any withdrawal lessons for 1:1 tuition are carefully planned to minimise disruption to other curriculum subjects
+Any withdrawal lessons for 1:1 tuition are carefully planned to minimise disruption to other curriculum subjects.

 More Able and Talented (MAT) students are also considered as SEND.
 A MAT coordinator is in post in both the Primary and Secondary School.
 The MAT coordinator maintains the register for these students and implements interventions that allow these students to achieve their full potential.
 The MAT register is split into subject areas to recognise all areas of high ability.